-The FUV plate scale given here only applies to filtered FUV imaging.
-For unfiltered (25MAMA) FUV imaging configuration, the plate scale is 1.003 times larger (more arcsec per pixel).
+The MAMA plate scales given here only apply to filtered imaging.
+For the unfiltered (25MAMA) imaging configuration, the FUV plate scale is 1.0031 times larger (more arcsec per pixel) and the NUV plate scale is 1.0008 times smaller (less arcsec per pixel).
 The quoted errors are formal random errors derived from the uncertainties in measuring the positions of the sources.

 The geometric distortion equations given below account for the plate scale differences along rows and columns, as well as higher-order distortions.
-Application of these equations (e.g. using the stsdas drizzle program) will rectify the CCD, NUV-MAMA, and filtered FUV-MAMA images to the corrected mean pixel scales given in Table 14.38.
-For the FUV-MAMA unfiltered configuration, the adopted scale is larger by a factor of 1.003.
+Application of these equations (e.g., using the STSDAS drizzle task) will rectify the CCD, NUV-MAMA, and filtered FUV-MAMA images to the corrected mean pixel scales given in Table 14.38.
+For the MAMA unfiltered configurations, the adopted scales are larger by a factor of 1.0031 for the FUV detector and smaller by a factor of 1.0008 for the NUV detector.

-The geometric distortion for the STIS cameras has been characterized in the same way as for WFPC2, with a cubic distortion solution, which relates the true x and y positions of the stars, x_t and y_t , in pixel coordinates from the center of the image, to the observed positions x and y also in pixels measured from the center of the image:
+The geometric distortion for the STIS cameras has been characterized in a similar way to that used for WFPC2, with a cubic or quartic distortion solution, which relates the true x_i , y_i positions of the stars with the observed positions x, y using: